ibrahima1289/kura-labs-academy/certifications/aws-developer/README.md

 5.2 Perform root cause analysis on faults found in testing or production.

 ## Sources:
-1. See the [syllabus](https://d1.awsstatic.com/training-and-certification/docs-dev-associate/AWS-Certified-Developer-Associate_Exam-Guide.pdf) link for more details.
+1. See the AWS [syllabus](https://d1.awsstatic.com/training-and-certification/docs-dev-associate/AWS-Certified-Developer-Associate_Exam-Guide.pdf) link for more details.
 2. Also, see this [link](https://aws.amazon.com/certification/certified-developer-associate/) for more resources.
 3. Here are some [Tools](https://aws.amazon.com/tools/).
 4. AWS CLI [cheetsheet](https://www.bluematador.com/learn/aws-cli-cheatsheet).